virtual-tour-button web-md road-to-fitness-challenge oha-health-enews new-life-saving-technology a-closer-look-header the-birthing-center

 Describe your symptoms and/or pain clearly.

-When you are admitted to the hospital, bring a list of all the medications you are taking.
+When you are admitted to the hospital, bring all the medications you are taking in their original containers.

-• NOTE: Include all over-the-counter medications, home remedies, herbal medications including tea, vitamins and weight gain or loss products such as shakes, pills or bars.
+• NOTE : Include all over-the-counter medications, home remedies, herbal medications including tea, vitamins and weight gain or loss products such as shakes, pills or bars.
 Sometimes they can be dangerous when you take them with other medications.

-• Let the doctor and nurse or know of any allergies and type of reaction or side effects you have.
+• Let the doctor and nurse know of any allergies and type of reaction or side effects you have.

 Understand your medication.